dderevjanik/augustus/res/manual/README_map_editor_scenario_events.md

 ## How often are events checked and ran?

 Every time the month ticks over (changes to the next month).
-This is done for 2 reasons.
-1. Most checks only make sense on a monthly basis since a lot of the statistics and values only get updated once a month.
-2. To avoid potential lag, since you can have any number of events, with any number of conditions each.
-Not something we want to check through all the time.

-## Can events cause lag?

-Highly unlikely.
-The game keeps track of which events are done and dusted (i.e. can never fire again) and doesn't even bother checking them.
-For the rest, it only checks once a month.

-But people are creative.
-I'm sure someone will find a way.

 ## Event settings